v6d-io/v6d/docs/notes/references.rst

    ^^^^^^^^^^^^
    API reference for vineyard C++ SDK.

-Besides, a command-line tool `vineyard-ctl` is provided to ease the interaction with local :code:`vineyardd` instance for inspecting and debugging propose.
+In addition, the command-line tool `vineyard-ctl` is available to facilitate interactions with a local :code:`vineyardd` instance, making inspection and debugging tasks more efficient.

 .. panels::
    :header: text-center